 You can have a template for each type of employment contract, or each function of your business.

-The Fair Work Australia template is a great place to start.
 All the fields you need to change are highlighted in red.
 Drop the entitlements into the template and you’re ready to go!

 Much easier than writing a letter of engagement from scratch.